Kamen Rider Gaim: Great Soccer Battle! Golden Fruits Cup!: Plot

 Lapis, encouraged by Kota's strength and his will to never give up, conjured a horse for him to use.
 Kota transforms into Kiwami Arms.
-Kougane and Kota clash with Kota managing to defeat Mars in his Flame Horse form, reviving the Riders that he considered his allies (Sid and Ryoma were never considered his allies or friends).
+Kogane and Kota clash with Kota managing to defeat Mars in his Flame Horse form, reviving the Riders that he considered his allies (Sid and Ryoma were never considered his allies or friends).
 Lapis is then given a Silver Ringo Lockseed by Sagara and the remaining Armored Riders transform into their respective forms.
-Kougane is destroyed by a Rider Kick from Kota and the world starts to fall apart.
+Kogane is destroyed by a Rider Kick from Kota and the world starts to fall apart.

 Lapis expresses his gratitude towards Kota and tells him he can finally “rest”, and then he disappears.
 Kota, back in the half destroyed Zawame, says goodbye to Lapis and promises to save this Zawame as well.
-Deep in the Helheim forest, the wind blows to reveal Kamuro’s spear and Lapis’ bracelet, rusting, appearing as if they've been there for a long period of time.
+Deep in the Helheim forest, the wind blows to reveal Kamuro's spear and Lapis’ bracelet, rusting, appearing as if they've been there for a long period of time.
 Along with those items, a soccer ball stays idle near them.